Skip to main content

 5. The agent resumes exactly where it left off

-The browser session stays open while waiting.
+The session stays open while waiting.

 Event-driven integration